Pirates attack Turkish ship off W. Africa; kill 1, kidnap 15 - WTMJ

 Turkey’s Maritime Directorate said the crew initially locked themselves in a safe area but the pirates forced entry after six hours.
 During the struggle, one crew member aboard died.
 It identified the victim as engineer Farman Ismayilov of Azerbaijan, the only non-Turkish crew member.

 After kidnapping most of the crew, the pirates left the ship in the Gulf of Guinea with three sailors aboard, state-run Anadolu news agency said.
-According to reports, the pirates disabled most of the ship’s systems, leaving only the navigation system for the remaining crew to find their way to port.
-The vessel is currently heading to Gabon’s Port-Gentil.
+According to reports, the pirates disabled most of the ship’s systems, leaving only the navigation system for the remaining crew to find their way to Gabon’s Port-Gentil.

 The Gulf of Guinea, off the coasts of Nigeria, Guinea, Togo, Benin and Cameroon, is the most dangerous sea in the world for piracy, according to the International Maritime Bureau.